Rockypocky77/ChancifySATPrep/sat23.md

 The narrator's attitude toward the wrist injury is best described as

-A) exclusively negative and bitter, viewing it as a definitive termination of musical aspirations and professional objectives.
+A) primarily negative and bitter, viewing it as a significant setback to musical aspirations and professional objectives.

 B) ambivalent and complex, perceiving it simultaneously as a frustrating obstacle and an unanticipated liberation from intense performance expectations.